bonfire-networks/CommonsPub-Server/docs/MRF.md

 end
 ```

-If you save this file as `lib/site/mrf/rewrite_policy.ex`, it will be included when you next rebuild MoodleNet.
+If you save this file as `lib/site/mrf/rewrite_policy.ex`, it will be included when you next rebuild CommonsPub.
 You can enable it in the configuration like so:

 ```
-config :moodle_net, :instance,
+config :commons_pub, :instance,
   rewrite_policy: [
     ActivityPub.MRF.SimplePolicy,
     Site.RewritePolicy